dbretty/dbretty.github.io/_featured_categories/Automation.md

 layout: grid

 # The title of the tag's page.
-title: StoreFront
+title: Automation

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: StoreFront
+slug: Automation

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Blog Posts and Scripts related to Citrix StoreFront.
+  Blog Posts and Scripts related to Automation.

-# (Optional) You can disable grouping posts by date.
-no_groups: true

-# Exclude this example category from the sitemap.
-# DON'T USE THIS SETTING IN YOUR CATEGORIES!
-sitemap: false
 ---